 The Reaction to the Administration’s Latest Attack on Immigrant Rights

 Many activists, political leaders, and immigrant rights organizations have already condemned the administration’s proposal.
 The Refugee and Immigrant Center for Education and Legal Services (RAICES) called the move “cruel beyond imagination.”
 The Congressional Hispanic Caucus noted that the administration is pushing for indefinite detention despite knowing that it will cause “irreparable trauma” for children.

 It is far from clear that the Trump Administration has the authority to terminate the Flores Settlement Agreement.
 Quite the contrary, some observers have called this proposed action one of the most “legally suspect” moves made by the administration.
 Most notably, attorney Peter Schey of the Center for Human Rights & Constitutional Law — the man who filed the original lawsuit in the mid-1980s that eventually led to the Flores Settlement — told the New York Times that the Trump Administration’s proposed rules charge would be an abrogation of its duties under the law.
 Lawsuits are expected to be filed as soon as the proposal is officially published.

 We Advocate for Immigrants in California

 At the Goldstein Immigration Lawyers, our immigration lawyer in Los Angeles is committed to helping clients overcome obstacles across the full range of immigration matters.
-To set up a completely confidential case evaluation, please do not hesitate to give us a call at (213) 262-2000.
+To set up a completely confidential case evaluation, please do not hesitate to give us a call.
 From our office in Downtown Los Angeles, we serve communities all around the region, including Anaheim, San Bernardino, Pasadena, Long Beach, and Santa Monica.